The top 8 regional NSW property hotspots in 2026

 Inverell

 Inverell is a town overlooked by many.
-This corner of New England is often overlooked by nearer towns like Armidale.
+This corner of New England is often ignored in favour of towns like Armidale.
 However, that’s all set to change for The Sapphire City.
-The town is experiencing a population boom thanks to its diversified economy and growth in stature with tourists now home to 12,000 residents.
+The town is experiencing a population boom thanks to its diversified economy and growth as a tourist town which is now home to 12,000 residents.
 This comes thanks to being a growing hub in the Northern Tablelands and its proximity to the NSW-Queensland border.

 LGA: Inverell Shire